|Elisha Hunt Rhodes|

 Feb.
 26, 1863 - The National Currency Act was signed into law by President Abraham Lincoln, creating a national banking system, a Currency Bureau and the office of Comptroller of the Currency.
 The act's goal was to establish a single currency.

 Feb.
-26, 1887 – Baseball Hall of Fame pitcher Grover Cleveland Alexander was born in Elba, Nebraska.
+26, 1887 – National Baseball Hall of Fame pitcher Grover Cleveland Alexander was born in Elba, Nebraska.
 He would go on to play for the Philadelphia Phillies, the Chicago Cubs and the St. Louis Cardinals.
+He was inducted into the Hall of Fame in 1838.

 Feb.
 26, 1896 - Alabama author William Russell Smith died in Washington, D.C.